De Literalizing

 Both of these positions make life literal, and both deny the metaphorical, thereby disregarding Jung’s statement that ‘every interpretation necessarily remains an as-if.’

-Berry diagnoses opposing therapeutic stances — identifying life with psyche or radically separating them — as both literalizing moves that deny the 'as-if' quality essential to genuine psychological interpretation.
+Berry argues that both identifying life with psyche and radically separating them collapse into literalism, because both deny the irreducible ‘as-if’ quality that marks genuine psychological interpretation.

 Berry, Patricia, Echo’s Subtle Body: Contributions to an Archetypal Psychology, 1982supporting